mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/push-notifications.md

 When building for local development, keep in mind that Mendix's Make it Native does not support push notifications.
 In order to use and test push notifications, you will have to build your own native app as described above and distribute it to an emulator (Android only) or test device.

-Now you are able to build, the next step is to run your app in an emulator or test device so you can try to [Send Your First Test Push Notification](/howto/mobile/notif-send-test/).
+Now you are able to build, the next step is to run your app in an emulator or test device.
+This will let you send your first test push notification in the next section.

 >>>>> /howto/mobile/native-mobile/implementation/notifications/notif-send-test.md